Brain-up/brn/README.md

 Join us!
 Learn something new, try your skills, prove yourself, get experience and get ahead!

 ## TOOLS WE USE
-- Back-end: KOTLIN/java + Spring boot.
+- Back-end: KOTLIN + Spring boot.
 Rest api as integration layer.
 - Front-end : TBD - Ember, Angular.
-- DB: Postgres in production, H2 for testing.
+- DB: Postgres.

 ## HOW TO JOIN?
 1. for epam developers: Just click on “JOIN TEAM” button in https://contribute.epam.com/products/143 and we will get in touch with you shortly.